 Reduce your use of plastic.
 Plastic consumption creates a huge problem for the environment, as many types of plastic can’t be recycled.
 Try to buy less plastic and reuse what you already have where possible.

 Educate yourself on how to recycle correctly.
 This will ensure you know which materials can be recycled and where they should go.
-Your local council should have a guides on their websites to help with this.
+Your local council should have a guide on their websites to help with this.

 Spread the world.
 Share the importance of recycling and any helpful tips with friends, family members and colleagues.
 Get little ones involved and make a game out of separating recyclables.
 This will help to ensure everyone starts to see the importance of recycling, and sets brilliant examples for the next generations.